LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 ```

 \*The do-while one to me is a bit weird, but from what I've researched it seems to try and avoid the faults of the preprocessor.
-The do-while is a way to declare variables in more complicated expressions, but this seems like a hack.
+The do-while is a way to declare variables in more complicated expressions while maintaining a scope.
+It's a bit of a hack, but a more acceptable one.

 Below are listed as not compliant